 LLC “Tbilisi Children’s Infectious Clinical Hospital”

-During the Lease Period, constantly deliver all types of medical services carried on by above-mentioned clinics as long as state healthcare program maintains such medical services and accordingly participate in state healthcare program throughout the Lease Period;
+During the Lease Period, constantly deliver all types of medical services carried on by above-mentioned clinics as long as state healthcare program maintains such medical services and accordingly participate in state healthcare program throughout the Lease Period.
+In addition to this covenant the Tenant is obliged to enter good faith negotiation with the healthcare authority of Georgia, if the said authority requires from the Tenant to change purpose of up to 50 beds per each decade;

 Creation of the teaching and training facilities in the New Hospital;

 No later than 3 years, after conclusion of the Agreement, the New Hospital shall be completed, subject to Article 6.2.1. in the Lease Agreement this period may be extended.
-The New Hospital shall obtain a JCI (Joint Commission International) accreditation, at least on the above mentioned medical services, no later than 3 years from scheduled completion date of the New Hospital.
-The said accreditation shall be kept for the entire Lease Period;
+The New Hospital shall obtain a JCI (Joint Commission International) accreditation, at least on the above mentioned medical services (see paragraphs 1-4 of this Schedule #2) , no later than 3 years from scheduled completion date of the New Hospital.
+The said accreditation shall be kept for the entire Lease Period.
+For avoidance of any doubt the JCI accreditation may be changed by accreditation of similar or better standing and reputation.
+Furthermore if during the Lease period standards and/or organization which carried out abovementioned accreditation is terminated and/or is liquidated and/or its rating is downgraded significantly, the Tenant shall obtain accreditation from the organization that has standing and reputation similar to standing and reputation of the JCI at the signing date of the Lease Agreement;

 Invest at least $ 50 million (do not include the investment from the incomes of the Clinical Services) for purposes of development of the New Hospital and other supporting service and infrustructure as provided in group 1 and group 2 of schedule 3.
 To this end EPC Contract shall be concluded and become effective no later than the period defined in the Lease Agreement and investment schedule shall correspond to the expenditures schedule of the New Hospital Agreements.
 Expenditures shall be confirmed by an audit from the top ten audit companies;